Gram Matrices for Isotropic Vectors: Determinantal Varieties

 \begin{corollary} If $r \geq 2k+1$ then the degree of our irreducible determinantal variety equals

 \end{corollary}

 \begin{remark} Several of the steps in the proof above remain valid for $r = 2k$.
 The Cohen-Macaulay property persists, and the formulas (\ref{eq:expecteddimension}) and (\ref{eq:expecteddegree}) remain valid.
-Inside the proof, $T = \CC[Y]/I$ is still Cohen-Macaulay of dimension $rk - \binom{k+1}{2}$.
-However, now the locus $Z = \{Y : {\rm rank}(Y) < k\}$ has codimension $1$ in ${\rm Spec}(T)$.
+Inside the proof, the vector bundle $\mathcal{E}$ now has two distinct irreducible connected components.
+Consequently the scheme $\mathcal{Y} := {\rm Spec}(T)$ has two irreducible components and the same argument we used in Theorem 2.5 shows that each of these components has dimension $2k^2 - \binom{k+1}{2}$.
+So $T := \CC[Y]/I$ is a complete intersection ring and hence is still Cohen-Macaulay and satisfies Serre's depth condition (S$_2$).
+However, the locus $\mathcal{Z}$ now has codimension $1$ in ${\rm Spec}(T)$.
 Hence $T$ is singular in codimension~$1$, and Serre's regularity condition $(\mathrm{R}_1)$ fails.
-In fact, the variety $V(I)$ is the union of two irreducible components.
-After a linear change of coordinates on the row space $\CC^r$, so that the inner product is the bilinear form $(u,v) \mapsto \sum_{i=1}^{r} (-1)^{i} u_i v_{i}$, these two components can be described by the following linear identities among $k \times k$ minors the the matrix $Y$:
+In fact, the variety $\mathcal{Y}(\CC)$ is the union of two irreducible components.
+After a linear change of coordinates on the row space $\CC^r$, so that the inner product is the bilinear form $(u,v) \mapsto \sum_{i=1}^{r} (-1)^{i} u_i v_{i}$, these two components can be described by the following linear identities among $k \times k$ minors of the matrix $Y$:

-So, in the non-singular locus of $V(I)$ we see two isomorphic connected~components. \end{remark}
+So, in the smooth locus of $\mathcal{Y}$ we see two isomorphic connected~components. \end{remark}

 \begin{example}[$k=2,r=3$] The ideal $I = \langle Y Y^T \rangle$ is the complete intersection of three quadrics in six unknowns.
 This ideal is primary but not prime.
 In particular, every point of ${\rm Spec}(T)$ is singular.
 The prime ideal $\sqrt{I}$ is generated by $I$ and the three $2 \times 2$ minors of $Y$. \end{example}